BCLibCoop/nnels-views-custom-handlers/README.md

 All fields will show under the Content grouping.

+### Bookshelf Add Field

+Add a bookshelf add link for each now.

 ### Bookshelf Remove Field

 Add a bookshelf remove link for each row.